 Networking Hardware Requirements (when using more than one computer at a time)

-- Wireless networking is not recommended.
+- Wireless networking is not supported.
+All networking must be hardwired.

 - 100Mbps Ethernet (NIC) card on each computer (1,000Mbps/1Gbps recommended).